Beyond Connectivity: An Open Architecture for AI-RAN Convergence in 6G: Converged AI-RAN and O-RAN Architecture

-In Fig.~\ref{fig:workflow}, we propose a procedure for the real-time deployment of AI workloads that combines (i) pre-authentication with the AI-SMO, with an indication of computing requirements at specific AI-RAN sites; (ii) the definition of a resource sharing policy in the AI-RAN Orchestrator, which is then communicated to the edge site through AI-O2; (iii) the use of a \gls{mec} interface, adopting the ETSI standards for edge computing, by the pre-authenticated users to submit real-time AI workloads to a specific AI-RAN site; and (iv) involvement of the \gls{dms}, which allocates resources and deploys the AI services with minimal latency, as long as the amount of resources required is compatible with the policy defined by the AI-RAN Orchestrator.
+The service-based nature of the AI-SMO favors scalability, with different components that can be scaled to handle increasing workloads submissions or large number of sites.
+At the same time, the AI batch submission workflow and specific instances of optimization for the resource allocation may introduce delays when applied to large-scale systems.
+Further, specific AI-on-RAN task may require low-latency deployments.
+Examples include AI inference services that are dynamically offloaded by or need to follow highly mobile users in a network, e.g., connected autonomous vehicles.
+Public safety sensing applications may need rapid deployment in response to an emergency.
+For this reason, in Fig.~\ref{fig:workflow}, we propose a procedure for the real-time deployment of AI workloads.
+It combines (i) pre-authentication with the AI-SMO, with an indication of computing requirements at specific AI-RAN sites; (ii) the definition of a resource sharing policy in the AI-RAN Orchestrator, which is then communicated to the edge site through AI-O2; (iii) the use of a \gls{mec} interface, adopting the ETSI standards for edge computing, by the pre-authenticated users to submit real-time AI workloads to a specific AI-RAN site; and (iv) involvement of the \gls{dms}, which allocates resources and deploys the AI services with minimal latency, as long as the amount of resources required is compatible with the policy defined by the AI-RAN Orchestrator.
 If not, the AI task is not admitted, and the process resumes at the AI-SMO, where the user can explore options to increase priority of the task (e.g., through different monetization tiers) or submit it as a batch workload or to a different AI-RAN site.